jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

     <img src="https://media.giphy.com/media/eY1JD4KPG4HMk/giphy.gif">
 </p>

 ### XII.
-Extra Advanced Challenge
+Advanced Challenge

 Try adding a legend and a title to your map to make it easier for readers to understand the comparison between owners and renters in Portland.

 To add a legend be sure to add each of the chunks of code:

-- The HTML for the legend container `<div class="LegendContainer">... </div>`  You don't have to add the description panel container, but you can if you want it, too.
+- The HTML for the legend container `<div class="LegendContainer">... </div>`  You don't have to add a description panel container, but you can if you want it, too.
 - The CSS for styling the chunks
-	- Change the width of each legend item by removing the 50% width from the `.legendItem` class
-	- You can change the width of the whole legend panel by changing the width of it in the `.LegendContainer` class
 - Add the JS for the description panel interaction, if you added it.
 - If you add the description panel and want interaction, also add the link to the Bootstrap library in the HEAD (See the NOTE in I. Setting up your HTML page)